Madeline-Ong/Madeline-Ong.github.io/Guided Learning Project/Research/Introduction to Encryption and Ciphers.md

 The cipher would read across each rail and append the text to get the ciphertext, 'WECRERDSOEEAIVD'.

 Spacing is optional in the ciphertext as it would not be related to the spacing in the plaintext and would not give away any information.
-However, the ciphertext is split into groups of 5 using spacing so that the ciphertext is more readable.
+The ciphertext can be split into groups of 5 using spacings, so that the ciphertext is more readable.